Reapers (Mass Effect): Appearances

 The Reapers reach Earth by the beginning of Mass Effect 3, where they quickly overwhelm its defenses.
 Towards the end of Mass Effect 3, the human Systems Alliance and its allies launch an all-out assault on the Reapers in a last-ditch effort to retake Earth, and activate the Crucible by joining it with the Citadel as it is theorized to be capable of defeating the Reapers.
 Shepard reaches a Reaper transportation beam following an extended battle in London to enter the Citadel despite being gravely wounded by Harbinger.
 Following the resolution of a confrontation with the Illusive Man, Shepard attempts to fire off the Crucible, only to instead be lifted to the pinnacle of the Citadel, where the childlike Catalyst appears and declares itself to be the creator of the Reapers.
 Having conceded defeat to Shepard, it presents up to three options for activating the Crucible, which will break the Reapers' galactic cycle of extinction forever.
 Extended Cut expands upon the game's original endings with an additional choice to refuse the Catalyst, which inevitably results in a Reaper victory over the current cycle of organics.

+While the Reapers do not appear in Mass Effect: Andromeda, Pathfinder Ryder can discover that the true purpose of the Andromeda Initiative was motivated by the Reapers and their cycle of extinction.
+After Sovereign's attack on the Citadel, the Initiative's anonymous benefactor believed that Shepard's warnings about their impending return were genuine, and so shifted their focus to preserving the Milky Way Galaxy's civilizations.
+They poured virtually unlimited resources into the bankrupt Initiative while using it as a cover to hasten the arks' departure for the Andromeda Galaxy, eventually departing between the events of Mass Effect 2 and Mass Effect 3 shortly before the Reaper invasion and allowing the colonists to start anew away from their cycle.
+Since none of the endings in Mass Effect 3 are established in Andromeda, the outcome of the Reaper war is unknown to Ryder.